-Locke Lord has received a record £500,000 fine from the Solicitors Disciplinary Tribunal (SDT), after admitting that it failed to prevent a former London partner from using a client account for “dubious” financial arrangements.
+Locke Lord has been hit with a record £500,000 ($656,018) fine from the Solicitors Disciplinary Tribunal (SDT) in the U.K. after admitting it failed to prevent a former London partner from using a client account for “dubious” financial arrangements.

-Locke Lord admitted four failings related to its supervision of former partner Jonathan Denton – who left the firm in October 2015 – including that it had failed to prevent him from “using the firm’s client account in transactions that bore the hallmarks of dubious financial arrangements or investment schemes”.
+Locke Lord admitted four failings related to its supervision of former partner Jonathan Denton, who left the firm in October 2015, including that it failed to prevent him from “using the firm’s client account in transactions that bore the hallmarks of dubious financial arrangements or investment schemes.”

-The US firm also admitted it failed to have effective systems and controls in place to identify and assess potential conflicts of interest, and that it had failed to prevent Denton from directing payments in and out of the firm’s client account which were “not related to an underlying legal transaction or a service forming part of the firm’s normal regulated activities”.
+The U.S. firm also admitted that it failed to have effective systems and controls in place to identify and assess potential conflicts of interest, and failed to prevent Denton from directing payments in and out of the firm’s client account which were “not related to an underlying legal transaction or a service forming part of the firm’s normal regulated activities.”

-Denton has been referred to the SDT after denying the allegations levelled at him.
-The SRA also claims that he misled third parties by producing false invoices and knowingly made statements that he knew to be untrue.
+Denton was referred to the SDT after denying the allegations leveled at him.
+The Solicitors Regulation Authority also claims he misled third parties by producing false invoices and knowingly made statements which he knew to be untrue.
 The allegations are subject to a hearing before the SDT.

-Locke Lord launched in London in 2011, following the hire of a seven-partner team from Salans.
-Denton, who joined the firm the following year from an in-house role at private lender Berkeley House Investments, is a financial services and banking specialist, and is also a former partner at Mishcon de Reya, Salans and Wragge & Co.
+Locke Lord launched in London in 2011 following the hire of a seven-partner team from Salans.
+Denton, who joined the firm the following year from an in-house role at private lender Berkeley House Investments, is a financial services and banking specialist and a former partner at Mishcon de Reya, Salans and Wragge & Co.

-A Solicitors Regulation Authority spokesperson added: “The firm recognises the seriousness of the issues and has worked constructively with us to ensure proper public protection.”
+A SRA representative said Locke Lord recognizes the seriousness of the issues and “has worked constructively with us to ensure proper public protection.”

-White & Case’s £250,000 fine – previously the largest ever made by the SDT against a single firm – related to a 2014 High Court case that saw the firm blocked from acting for Ukrainian client Victor Pinchuk after it failed to identify a conflict of interest.
+White & Case’s £250,000 fine related to a 2014 High Court case in which the firm was blocked from acting for Ukrainian client Victor Pinchuk after it failed to identify a conflict of interest.